GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 **Across Agency Domains**

 1. **Trust Framework**.
 Federating across security or organizational boundaries requires a legal agreement and a technical exchange.
 An agreement between entities should identify each organization's required security and governance processes.
 A best practice is creating a template that includes the format and required attributes.
-See [NISTIR 8149](https://csrc.nist.gov/publications/detail/nistir/8149/final){:target="_blank"}{:rel="noopener noreferrer"} for more information on trust frameworks.

 #### Federation and Trust Frameworks in Action

 Agencies leverage trust frameworks daily for different purposes.
-The Federal Public Key Infrastructure one example of a federal trust framework.
+The Federal Public Key Infrastructure is one example of a federal government trust framework.
+See [NISTIR 8149](https://csrc.nist.gov/publications/detail/nistir/8149/final){:target="_blank"}{:rel="noopener noreferrer"} for more information on trust frameworks.
 1. Governance - The [Federal PKI Policy Authority (FPKIPA)](https://www.idmanagement.gov/governance/ficam/#federal-public-key-infrastructure-policy-authority){:target="_blank"}{:rel="noopener noreferrer"} sets policies, approves members and applicants, and oversees compliance activities of the Federal PKI Trust Framework.
 2. Technical and security requirements - The Federal PKI Policy Authority (FPKIPA) maintains the [Federal PKI Certificate Policies](https://www.idmanagement.gov/governance/fpkiaudit/){:target="_blank"}{:rel="noopener noreferrer"} that outline technical and security requirements for all members.
 Two policies cover internal government requirements: The Federal Common Policy Framework and The Federal Bridge Certificate Policy, which is an interoperability framework for federal and private sector partners.